 2. Before downloading Power BI and/or our file, IT will need to create a NEW login to the SQL Server running your e-automate and CEOJuice databases.
 Do NOT use ANY ANY existing SQL user for this purpose.

 This user will be used to log in to the Power BI File.
-We suggest creating login "ceojuice_BI_User".
-This login will need db_datareader, db_datawriter AND db_executor OR db_owner rights to both your e-automate and CEO Juice databases.
+Please create login name of: ceojuice_BI_User.
+This login requires db_datareader, db_datawriter and db_executor roles to the CEOJuice database AND both db_datareader and db_executor roles to your eAuto/CoClient database.

-If you do not have option for db_executor, please run this script to create:
+If you do not have option for db_executor, please run this script to create (you will need to run against both your eAuto and CEO Juice databases):

 CREATE ROLE db_executor